Riduidel/reveal-run-in-terminal/readme.md

 ### Run the Server

+We provide servers for "some" languages (the ones for which the plugin developers have some experience with).
+If your server-side language of choice isn't listed here ... see "Implementing a server".

+#### Run the JS server
 The plugin requires that your presentation be served by [Express](https://expressjs.com/).
 A minimal version looks like this:

 ```javascript